Applications to become a CÉIM Leader in 2023/24 are now closed. If you have any queries please contact the CÉIM Team at email@example.com

 What is expected of you

-All successful applicants must satisfactorily complete an online Garda Vetting process in order to progress to becoming a CÉIM Leader.
-A substantial number of 1st year students studying at NUI Galway are under the age of 18 and Garda vetting of all CÉIM leaders is part of the CÉIM child protection process.
+All successful applicants must satisfactorily complete Garda Vetting in order to progress to becoming a CÉIM Leader.
+A substantial number of 1st year students studying at University of Galway are under the age of 18 and Garda vetting of all CÉIM leaders is part of the CÉIM child protection process.